evanberkowitz/metaq/README.md

 or drop me an email / buy me a beer at a conference if `METAQ` helped you push your project through the supercomputers efficiently.
 But, the license is GPLv3.0.

+I would love there to be a free software license that was as liberal as the GPL but had a binding citation requirement upon use (rather than upon redistribution).

 ```
 METAQ
     Bundle supercomputing tasks.